Sabr-eX/GraphDatabase/README.md

 functions replace the executable code in the current process and then accordingly figure out how to communicate the result back to the client.`

-g) The main server should loop forever listening for new requests from any of the clients.
+[DONE] g) The main server should loop forever listening for new requests from any of the clients.
 Upon a request, it spawns a child to service the request and listen for more requests.

 ### Write a POSIX compliant C program cleanup.c.

-1. This cleanup process can keep running along with the clients and the main server.
+[DONE] 1.
+This cleanup process can keep running along with the clients and the main server.
 This process will keep displaying a menu as:
 Do you want the server to terminate?
 Press Y for Yes and N for No.

-2. If N is given as input, the process keeps running as usual and will not communicate with any other process.
+[DONE] 2.
+If N is given as input, the process keeps running as usual and will not communicate with any other process.
 If Y is given as input, the process will inform the main server via the single message queue that the main server needs to terminate.
 Remember when the main server terminates, the child servers should also terminate.

 3. Assume that the main server will never force one or more child servers to exit without servicing the relevant client requests.
 After passing on the terminate information to the main server, the cleanup process will